RV TV Options

 For a long time, I used the self-aiming satellite dome with an R10 DirecTivo DVR on mine, when the R10 broke, I'd get a new one on eBay for $20-$30 bucks.
 I think the D10 is the equivalent unit without Tivo and without DVR capability.
 I moved it back and forth between the house and the RV.
 I got an extra set of cords for it, so it was just a matter of unplugging everything, moving the box, and plugging it in.
 My currently recorded shows came along with me, as did my season passes.
 It didn't matter what park I was in as long as I had a view of the sky.

 I've since made the jump to HD TV and internet streaming.
 I planned to use an external dish on a tripod when I stopped for a month or more, and use the roof dish (standard definition) while on the road.
 Unfortunately, once you get used to HD, it's hard to go back.
-So I find that I'm setting up the tripod even for a one-night stay somewhere.
-I may someday get the HD roof dish, but it's hard to do that for less than $2000, so it may be a while.
+So I found that I was setting up the tripod even for a one-night stay somewhere.
+The last straw was a 95-degree day at a park where the all the sites were covered with large seashells.
+It took me over an hour to get the dish aimed because the tripod kept shifting.

-I'll get back to discussing satellite options, but first, let's look at streaming.
+I'll get back to discussing satellite options and accessories, but first, let's look at streaming.

 There are many different ways to stream television shows and movies over the internet.
 You can use a small add-on box like the Roku, Kindle Fire TV, Google Chromecast or Apple TV.
 There's a good discussion of the pros and cons of each device here.
 I'm personally fond of the Roku and use a Roku 3 in my rig.